top of page

 Providing excellence in vocal technique, health, stamina, strength and confidence.

-At Center Stage Voice Academy we strive to give each student the individual vocal tools and skills they need.
+At CFTA Vocal Academy we strive to give each student the individual vocal tools and skills they need.
 We recognize that each student is unique and has different abilities, strengths and weaknesses.
 Our skilled and seasoned teachers will provide customized one on one lessons to reach the mutually agreed upon goals.

 Voice Lesson Info